-The EU Directives place responsibility on TEs to verify that the organisations from which they import tissues or cells work to quality and safety standards equivalent to those specified in the Directives.
-However, in some cases CAs may consider it necessary to go to a supplier of tissues or cells in a third country and conduct an inspection.
+Directives 2004/23/EC and (EU) 2015/566 place responsibility on ITEs to verify that the organisations from which they import tissues or cells work to quality and safety standards equivalent to those specified in the EU tissues and cells Directives.
+However, in certain cases CAs may consider it necessary to go to a supplier of tissues or cells in a third country and conduct an inspection.
 The reasons for conducting such inspections might include:

-- Multiple TEs are importing from a single third-country establishment; - A high volume of tissues or cells are being imported from a single thirdcountry establishment; - There is evidence of poor performance by an establishment in a third country that is exporting to a TE in the EU; - A SAR/SAE has been associated with the tissues or cells concerned;
+- Multiple ITEs are importing from a particular 3CS; - A high volume of tissues or cells are being imported from a particular 3CS; - There is evidence of (continued) poor performance, an issue of noncompliance or a suspicion of illegal or fraudulent activity11 by a 3CS; - A SAR/SAE has been associated with the tissues or cells concerned; - An inspection of the ITE uncovered concerns related to the 3CS; - An inspection request has been made by a CA or agency from another sector or country; - A substantial change in the ITE's import activities12.